bilan604/Glass-Door-Job-Reviews-QC/README.md

 # Glassdoor-Reviews-QC

-Web scrapper and soon to be Web crawler in JSON exportable format.
+Web scrapper & crawler that produces JSON and pandas DataFrame format exportable data.
+Repo will likely be refacted so the data can be exported to my sql server for a pyspark & apache project.

-Why: Employee satisfaction is considered the number one predictor of company stock performance
+Utility: Employee satisfaction is considered the number one predictor of company stock performance

+QC: A similar, solved problem; https://codingcompetitions.withgoogle.com/codejam/round/000000000043580a/00000000006d1155

 ## Example Data Format:
 ```yaml